Getting Started As A New Landlord

 • Sanitation and waste disposal

-• Structural integrity against engineering and environmental stressors
+• Structural components and integrity against engineering and environmental stressors

 • Potential fire hazards